 The Digital Media Commons

 The Digital Media Commons can help with your technology needs!
 Visit their desk in the lower level of the library for assistance with questions about multimedia technology or to use/reserve space to work.
-Students can also make an appointment with staff for assistance, such as if they have questions concerning images that can be used or are new to using PowerPoint.
-There is also a Presentation Practice Room, which students can reserve to practice their talk, record their session, watch, and review.
+Students can also make an appointment with staff for assistance, such as if they have questions

 The University Speaking Center provides consultation support and instructional workshop services for UNCG students, faculty, employees, and members of the Greensboro community.
 Support is designed to help speakers further develop their oral communication confidence and competence.
 Consultants provide peer-to-peer feedback, guidance, and other support in public speaking preparation and delivery, interpersonal communication, and group or team communication.